-А S T U V W Х Υ Z Name 1 Please choose the dataset you would like to comment on: Please provide any comments or feedback you have on this data set. to comment on: Please rate your understanding of the SoCalGreenprint: Do you have any questions or concerns about the goal of the SoCal Greenprint?
+А S Т U V W Х Y Z Name to comment on: Please provide any comments or feedback you have on this data set. to comment on: Please rate your understanding of the SoCalGreenprint: Do you have any questions or concerns about the goal of the SoCal Greenprint?
 The SoCal Greenprint will include: Terry Welsh, MD 3 This goal spans the spectrum of topics and is inclusive of diverse interests.; This Greenprint is a great collaborative effort!; Great goal.; The fact that is has such a wide target audience speaks to the comprehensive nature of the effort.
-We are glad to see it so thoughtfully approached.; The importance of this tool is that it integrates information in a way that makes it relatable, reliable, and ready for use.; This Greenprint is a great collaborative effort!; This tool links together common topics into one resources-we like it!; This tool appears to provide certainty for projects as they are assessed through the environmental and planning review processes.; This goal meets what was described in the RTP/SCS EIR/EIS.; This goal aligns with what was written in the Natural and Farmlands Appendix.; Having a one-stop shop of information will serve the greater community.
-Thank you for taking this on.; The goals recognize the intersection of land use,
+We are glad to see it so thoughtfully approached.; The importance of this tool is that it integrates information in a way that makes it relatable, reliable, and ready for use.; This Greenprint is a great collaborative effort!; This tool links together common topics into one resources we like it!; This tool appears to provide certainty for projects as they are assessed through the environmental and planning review processes.; This goal meets what was described in the RTP/SCS EIR/EIS.; This goal aligns with what was written in the Natural and Farmlands Appendix.; Having a one-stop shop of information will serve the greater community.
+Thank you for taking this on.; The goals recognize the intersection of land use, The SoCal Greenprint would be useful in my workflow 29